aliihtsham-debug/agent-org/README.md

 ## Design Decisions

 ### 1. 26 Agents
-The current implementation has 26 agents: 1 CEO, 5 VPs, 2 managers, 16 ICs, and 1 Linear Mapper agent.
+The current implementation has 26 agents: 1 CEO, 5 VPs, 2 managers, 17 ICs, and 1 Linear Mapper agent.

 ### 2. Parallel Execution
 All IC agents run simultaneously via `Promise.all`.
-All 5 VPs run simultaneously.
+All 5 VPs run simultaneously via `Promise.allSettled`.
 This is critical for performance.

-### 3. Artifact-Based Communication
+### 3. Registry + Disk Communication
-Agents write to `outputs/` on disk; parents read from there.
-This avoids context window limits and makes every artifact inspectable.
+Agents publish results to the in-memory `AgentResultsRegistry` for direct parent access (no disk round-trip).
+Every agent also writes `output.md` to disk as a durable, inspectable audit trail.

 ### 4. Centralized Prompts
 All system prompts live in `src/prompts/agent-prompts.ts`.
 Tweaking agent behavior is a single-file edit.